1. Home: Explore careers

 Career tips

 Jewellery design is very competitive and not all vacancies are advertised.
-You may find it useful to make contacts within the industry to help find work.
-You could do this by going to trade fairs and exhibitions or joining online craft forums.
+You may find it useful to make contacts within the industry to help find a trainee position or work.
+You could do this by:

 Further information